 Following my link post talking about bullet journals, I received quite a few replies.
 Many from those that have, like me, tried and failed to use physical tools, but some from advocates.
 One worth noting was from sketch noter Chris Wilson, and my response was something I wanted to expand on.

 I have come to terms with the fact that, despite my love of physical things, digital tools suit me better.
-I always have one, in my pocket, or I am sat at my desk.
+I always have one on my wrist, in my pocket, or I am sat at my desk.
 This is not for want of trying.
 In January, each year, I buy a diary, accompanied by some new notebooks, and throw myself in again.
 Only to fail sometime in the next month and go back to Apple Reminders.
 I don’t have a super stressful job that requires me to project manage or anything in depth, but I have numerous tasks that fall onto my desk each day.

 What I have noticed from this cycle of trying is that without conscious thought, digital tools can be just as bad as physical ones.
 The expectation is that these intelligent apps will somehow make sure we get everything done, when in fact there is the same risk of a pile up of tasks that will never be checked off.
 There is no magic app that will get things done for you, and I’ve tried them all, you have to put the work in too.

 One of the most beneficial practices from bullet journaling is having to copy tasks over to the new day.
 Keeping things in your mind and making sure they are completed on time.
 The best way to do this digitally is by scheduling in at least a weekly review of all your tasks.
 I do this as the first thing in my calendar every Monday.
 Reviewing each task in my lists, the steps I follow are:

 - making sure everything that has to be done has a due date